CExA-project/kokkos-kernel-forge/README.md

   - For `RangePolicy`: `KOKKOS_LABMDA(std::integral auto i) { ... }`
   - For `TeamPolicy`: `KOKKOS_LAMBDA(Kokkos::TeamHandle auto team) { ... }`
-- The `LaunchBounds` and `WorkTag` template arguments for execution policies cannot be automatically extracted and restored
+- The `LaunchBounds` and `WorkTag` template arguments for execution policies cannot be automatically restored in the replayed program
+- Currently, the scratch memory parameters for `TeamPolicy` cannot be automatically restored in the replayed program